Want free probiotics? Then you’ll definitely want to try these probiotic-packed, fermented carrots. As a bonus, they’re super tasty too.

 Why You Should Make these at Home

 Yes!
-Sandor Katz, author of the fermenting bible โThe Art of Fermentationโ explains that fermented foods are actually safer than canned foods!
-I know that sounds crazy, but it does make sense.
+Sandor Katz, author of the fermenting bible “The Art of Fermentation” explains that fermented foods are actually safer than canned foods.

-With that being said, if the ferment ever has a bad odor or taste, it’s always best to play it safe and throw it away.
+If the ferment ever has a bad odour or taste, it’s always best to play it safe and throw it away.
 When in doubt, throw it out.

 How to Eat Fermented Carrots